blakesmith/blakesmith.github.com/_posts/2010-02-08-understanding-public-key-private-key-concepts.markdown

 ![Public Private Key on many computers](/images/public_private_many.png)

+Now, if you want to take it one step further - ssh-keygen allows you to _put a password on the private key_.
+What does this mean?
+In our analogy, this would be the equivalent of putting the private key in a combo-lock safe.
+In order to use the private key, you must first retrieve it out of the safe with the right combination.
+From there you can use the private key to unlock the public key just as before.
+This adds one more layer of protection.
+Even if your private key _does_ fall into the wrong hands, the person must still know the password to use the private key.
+If this happens I would recommend generating a new public/private key pair immediately.

-Yes, this is an oversimplified analogy - but this is the concept that really helped me to understand how the whole system works at a very high level.
+Yes, this is an oversimplified analogy - but this concept really helped me understand how the whole system works at a very high level.